djccarew/watson-dojo-pm-tester/README.md

   ![Deploy][7]

-  5. A Toolchain and Delivery Pipeline will be created for you to pull the app out of Github and deploy it in to Bluemix.
+  5. A Toolchain and Delivery Pipeline will be created for you to pull the app out of Github and deploy it in to IBM Cloud.
 Click on the Delivery Pipeline tile to see the status of the deployment.

   ![Toolchain][21]